apache/tooling-trusted-release/docs/plan.md

 2. License compliance
    - [DONE] Verify LICENSE and NOTICE files exist and are placed correctly
-   - Check for Apache License headers in source files
+   - [DONE] Check for Apache License headers in source files
-   - Basic RAT integration for license header validation
+   - [DONE] Basic RAT integration for license header validation

 3. SBOM integration
    - Generate a basic SBOM for release artifacts